A Criterion for the Algebraic Density Property of Affine $SL_2$-Manifolds

 \section{Funding}

 Rafael Andrist was supported by the European Union (ERC Advanced grant HPDR, 101053085 to Franc Forstneri\v{c}).
-Gaofeng Huang and Frank Kutzschebauch were partially supported by Schweizerischer Nationalfonds (SNF) Grant 200021-207335; and Jan Draisma was partially supported by SNF Grant 200021-227864.
+Gaofeng Huang and Frank Kutzschebauch were partially supported by Schweizerischer Nationalfonds (SNSF) grant 200021-207335; and Jan Draisma was partially supported by SNSF grant 200021-227864.